-The EasyRec processor is an inference service built on the PAI EAS processor specifications.
+The EasyRec processor is an inference service built on PAI EAS processor specifications.
 For more information, see Develop custom processors using C or C++.
 It supports two scenarios:

-The EasyRec processor includes these modules:
+EasyRec processor modules:

 Item Feature Cache: Caches FeatureStore features in memory to reduce network overhead and FeatureStore load.
-Supports incremental and real-time feature updates.
+Supports incremental and real-time updates.

 Limitations

-GPU inference is supported on GPU types such as T4, A10, GU30, L20, 3090, and 4090.
+GPU inference: Supported on T4, A10, GU30, L20, 3090, and 4090.
 P100 is not supported.

 For more information, see General-purpose (g series).